-Sweet Memories Are Made of This No Bake Icebox Cake
+This No Bake Icebox Cake Is a Must Make!

 My Valentine birthday is today and I always get a little nostalgic this time of year.
-You see, growing up, my mom made birthdays big.
-Of the 7 of us kids, 3 were born on holidays.
+You see, growing up, my mom made birthdays a big deal.
+Like, a really, big deal.
+Of the seven of us kids, three were born on holidays.
 I was first on Valentine's Day, Jeff was next on Easter, and Brian rounded out the three-holiday babies by being born on Christmas day.
-Our mom didn't want our special days to get lost in the excitement of the other holidays, so she did things on a much grander scale than most parents would.
+Our mom didn't want our special days to get lost in the excitement of the other holidays and so she did things on a much grander scale than most parents would.

 After the cookies were made, the decorations would go up.
-I never saw mom decorate, but I’d wake up and there would be red hearts strung all over the downstairs of our house.
-And balloons.
-There were always so many balloons.
+Here's the thing though- I never saw my mom decorate.
+I'd wake up in the morning and there would be decorations and balloons everywhere.

 I can’t remember one year when it didn’t snow on my birthday, but I can remember as a special birthday treat, a few times my mom drove me to school instead of making me walk.
 We always had a family birthday party that included lots of games and singing and dancing and giggling.
 Somewhere along the line, my mom got the idea to start the birthday whipped cream tradition.
 Anyone who was over at my house on a birthday had to stand in a line with head tilted back and mouth open.
 Mom would walk down the line and fill our mouths with canned whipped cream.
 I'll never forget my 16th birthday- after doing the whipped cream thing; all of my friends went outside and had a snowball fight.
 Whipped cream and snow don’t smell so great together, but it was fun!